-Side-channel attacks aim at compromising Root of Trust (RoT), which is a source that can always be trusted within a cryptographic system.
+Side-channel attacks aim at compromising the Root of Trust (RoT), which is a source that can always be trusted within a cryptographic system.
 Known as HSM – a Hardware Security Module – it is a tamper-resistant special-purpose element that generates and protects Secure Keys and performs cryptographic functions inside the device.

 Instead of targeting a vulnerability in the software, attackers can exploit the hardware, injecting commands directly at the hardware level or installing malicious programs.
-The attackers can passively gather data, actively execute specific commands, or completely take control of a target’s endpoint and other targets that share the same security key via the network, internet connection, or in close physical proximity.
+The attackers can passively gather data, actively execute specific commands, or completely take control of a target’s endpoint and other targets that share the same security key via the network, internet connection, or which are in close physical proximity.

 Loss of control over the hardware can be impossible to patch or remediate; when it happens, the device will need to be physically replaced by the next product version, hopefully protected to be side-channel attack-resistant.

 Some major manufacturers have already been exposed recently to having an “unpatchable bug” or “not sufficient protection” in their secure element.
-If this vulnerability enables the break-in into the secure element, the SoC or microchip manufacturer might need to redesign power consumption and protection of its device.
+If this vulnerability enables a break-in into the secure element, the SoC or microchip manufacturer might need to redesign power consumption and protection of the device.
 Sometimes, it could go as far as making a new silicon revision, run production, test again and recall and potentially replace all SoCs currently installed in OEM products around the world with the patched version.

 One can only imagine the cost to everyone involved, the risk to the product makers, exposure of product users and the damage to reputation resulting from the incident.

 What makes an intrusion via side-channel particularly insidious is that the break-in cannot be detected.